mhborthwick/positive-cli/README.md

 # wholesome-cli

-A Python CLI that returns wholesome messages, images, and videos whenever you need a little positivity in your day.
+A Python CLI that returns wholesome messages whenever you need a little positivity in your day.